 “While en route up I-93, A. Luoma removed his seatbelt and rotated and went on his back,” Cregg wrote.
 “I quickly pulled over because it seemed that A. Luoma was going to attempt to kick out my back cruiser window.
 A. Luoma was told to sit up, which he did.
 The seatbelt was put back on and A. Luoma stated, 'Wait until we meet the Franklin cop and I get these handcuffs off, we are going to go at it.' ” Cregg contacted dispatch and told them that it would be best if he transported Luoma all the way to the county jail because Luoma was “most likely going to give us a hard time.”

-From Exit 17 to the county jail, Cregg wrote, Luoma kept spitting on the center divide.
+From Exit 17 to the county jail, Cregg wrote, Luoma kept spitting on the center pide.
 At the jail, he continued to give officers there a hard time, Cregg wrote.